mdrorum/advancedprogramming/lectures/lecture11/README.md

     - put messages from the server in an event queue
     - take the messages from the queue and dispatch them
     - use mutexes where needed
+- optional
+    - implement your search algorithm in Prolog